History of Hazel Park

 Birth of a City

 The years leading to the outbreak of World War II brought about great changes to the Hazel Park area.
 The war effort, as in many other cities, involved scrap drives and other cooperative efforts to defeat the Axis Powers.
 A general consensus of the benefits of civic cooperation also took hold.
 The citizens began constructing a new library building on East Pearl and Rhodes.
 Spearheaded by John.
 D. Erickson, the citizens held card parties and various fundraisers to pay for the construction of the new library.
 In 1942, the citizens finally decided the time was right for incorporation.
-(An account of the first City Council meeting and an actual film of the swearing in ceremony is available)

 After WWII, the city continued to grow in population.
 More homes were built, and the business district grew.
 The addition of the Hazel Park Raceway in 1948 was instrumental in the city's growth.
 By providing additional revenue, it solidified the financial situation of the city for many years.
 City services, such as enhanced park programs, a new recreation center, and other benefits for citizens were added during this time.
 A new city hall was constructed on Stephenson Highway, replacing the old city hall on 9 Mile.
 Though the city itself was thriving, many problems remained from the years of growth as a township.
 An "urban renewal" project was undertaken to rid Hazel Park of substandard housing.
 As a result, what is known as the Courts was constructed.
 These homes are, after 40 years, still a fine addition to the city.

 The 60's brought a wave of change to Hazel Park.
-The expansion of the I-75 freeway doomed a portion of the business district along John R. (Additional information on demolished areas).
-The Modern Era City Hall that was built in the 50's was also doomed by this expansion.
+The expansion of the I-75 freeway doomed a portion of the business district along John R. The Modern Era City Hall that was built in the 50's was also doomed by this expansion.
 A new city hall was needed, and the city took action.
 As the Hazel Park Library was too small for further expansion, it was decided that a new City Hall and Library were to be constructed at the corner of 9 Mile and John R roads for a new civic center.
 Designed by Josh Machida of Machida and Associates, both buildings were finished by 1970.